Hawaii Rainbow Warriors football statistical leaders

 Greg Salas holds the Rainbow Warriors' career receiving yards record.

 The Hawaii Rainbow Warriors football statistical leaders are individual statistical leaders of the Hawaii Rainbow Warriors football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, Single season and career leaders.
-The Rainbow Warriors represent the University of Hawaii at Manoa in the NCAA's Mountain West Conference (MW).
+The Rainbow Warriors represent the University of Hawai'i at Mānoa in the NCAA Division I FBS Mountain West Conference (MW).

 Although Hawaii began competing in intercollegiate football in 1909, the school's official record book considers the "modern era" to have begun in 1968.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: